 In additional to federal mineral and energy revenue sharing payments, a portion of BLM grazing receipts are returned to county of origin.
-Under the Taylor Grazing Act, 50 percent of Section 15 fees collected are returned to counties, and 12.5 percent of Section 3 fees are returned to counties.
-Grazing revenue and the disbursement that are returned to the county vary by county and may have a higher level of importance at the local level for some communities.
+Under the Taylor Grazing Act, ; 50 percent of Section 1512 fees collected are returned to counties, and 12.5 percent of Section 313 fees are returned to counties.
+Grazing revenue and adjacent to the grazing district lands.